iamtimsmith/netlify-portfolio_v2/src/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 <article class="message">
   <div class="message-body">
     Note: This is part two in a series of posts about Gatsby.js and WordPress.
-You can find <a href="/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-1">Part One here</a>.
+You can find <a href="/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-1">Part One here</a>, and <a href="/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-3">Part Three here</a>.
   </div>
 </article>